 - If you suspect that your bird has an underlying medical condition, take them to an avian veterinarian as soon as possible.
 They can diagnose and treat any health issues that may be causing your bird to lay eggs on the bottom of the cage.

-Conclusion: Why is My Cockatiel Laying Eggs on Bottom of Cage?
+Final Thoughts: Why is My Cockatiel Laying Eggs on Bottom of Cage?

 Laying eggs on the bottom of the cage is not entirely abnormal behavior for female cockatiels.
 However, it can be a sign of underlying health issues, especially if your bird is exhibiting excessive egg-laying behavior.
 As cockatiel owners, it is essential to provide your bird with an adequate nesting site, plenty of stimulation and enrichment, and a healthy diet to prevent them from laying eggs on the cage floor.
 If you suspect that your bird has an underlying medical condition, take them to an avian veterinarian immediately.
 By following these tips, you can help ensure that your cockatiel stays healthy and happy.